mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 The first step was quitting my job, of course.
 Luckily in my case, issues with my job, combined with having a responsible savings and leads on freelance work made this decision pretty easy.
 Curiously enough, I'm pretty sure reading Fahrenheit 451 put the final nail in the coffin.

-Once you're free, I found that the two initial problems you are likely to run into with part-time freelancing are money and time.
-That is, budgeting for inconsistent and unpredictable income, and not squandering your free time or becoming bored and falling into unnecessary work.
-There's also the issue of finding freelancing jobs and maintaining a pipeline, but since that's more specific to whatever you skill is, I won't touch on that here.
+Once I was freelancing part-time, the two main challenges I faced were money and time: that is, budgeting for inconsistent and unpredictable income, and not squandering your free time or becoming bored and falling into unnecessary work.
+There was also the issue of finding freelancing jobs and maintaining a pipeline, but since that's more specific to whatever your skill is, I won't touch on that here.

-Let's tackle the money and time issues separately.
+I'll tackle the money and time issues separately.

 Money
 -----
-My favorite freelance budgeting technique has been to treat your freelancing as a business: deposit your checks into a separate account, set aside taxes, and then pay yourself a fixed amount monthly from this account.
+My favorite freelance budgeting technique has been to treat my freelancing as a business.
+Here's how.

+Deposit your checks into a separate account, set aside taxes, and then pay yourself a fixed amount monthly from this account.
 This way, if you don't work for a period of time or want to take vacation, it is very clear how much money is remaining in your freelancing account.
 For